JoeTrubenstein/gatsby-starter-material-album/README.md

 ## About

-I've been a big fan of the way Gatsby creates blogs dynamically via Markdown files.
+I've been a big fan of the way Gatsby creates blog post pages dynamically via Markdown files.

-So I figured why not apply the same logic to an image gallery?
+So I figured why not apply the same logic to images in a gallery?

 This starter uses the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) to accomplish two things.

-It creates a new page from each image file,
+- It creates a new page from each image file,

-and creates custom node fields so their exif data can be accessed via GraphQl.
+- and creates custom node fields so their exif data can be accessed via GraphQl.

 ## Getting Started